EllaSvete/EllaSvete/README.md

 ### Hi there 👋

+**My activity has been quite due to finishing up a non-coding project.
+Can't wait to get back at it!**

 I am a full-stack developer with a background in craft and jewelry design.
 Laser-focused on details to fix bugs and find solutions.
 Passionate about contributing to a more functional and beautiful web space.

 - 💻 Languages: Python & Javascript